Oneblaze5/Oneblaze5/README.md

 - 👋 Hi, I’m @Oneblaze5
-- 👀 I’m interested in data science, python and is
+- 👀 I’m interested in data science, python and js
-- 🌱 I’m currently learning js
+- 🌱 I’m currently working on bioinformatics and pangenomics
 - 💞️ I’m looking to collaborate on any project that has the potential to make me a pro programmer
 - 📫 How to reach me sir.blaz5@hotmail.com or